Transoral robotic surgery: Cancerous or benign tumors

-Obstructive sleep apnea (TORSA)
+Obstructive sleep apnea

-The objective of TORSA (TransORal Sleep Apnea) surgery is to increase the size of the air space leading from the mouth to the trachea.
-This can include removal of the tonsils, adenoids, uvula and edge of the palate, and/or part of the base of the tongue.
-When removal of the base of the tongue is necessary, it can be removed in one of two ways.
+The objective of TORSA (transoral sleep apnea) surgery is to increase the size of the air space leading from the mouth to the trachea.
+This can include removal of the tonsils, adenoids, uvula and edge of the palate, and/or part of the base of the tongue (lingual tonsils).
+When removal of the lingual tonsils is necessary, it can be removed in one of two ways.
 If the lingual tonsil tissue is large along the back of the tongue, it is shaved in a side-to-side direction [Figure 1].
 If the tongue is exceedingly large compared to the size of the throat, it is reduced by resecting tissue in the midline [Figure 2].
 Quantitative studies of patient outcomes are not yet available.